mlibrary/drupal-eleventy-demo/README.md

 docker-compose up
 ```

+For drupal, in a browser go to localhost:3000
+Once drupal is initialized, articles created in drupal will get picked up by eleventy

-In a browser go to localhost:8080
+For eleventy, in a browser go to localhost:8080/articles to see articles created by drupal